Auto workers leader slams companies for slow bargaining, files labor complaint with government

 “Our union isn't going to stand by while they replace oil barons with battery barons,” Fain said.

-Ford said its offer would give workers 15% guaranteed wage increases and lump sums, and improved benefits during the four-year contract.
+Ford said offered to end wage tiers and said its proposal would give workers 15% guaranteed wage increases and lump sums, and improved benefits during the four-year contract.
 It said wages, including overtime and lump sum bonuses, would rise from an average of $78,000 per year last year to $92,000 in the first year of a new contract.

 Workers would get $5,500 in ratification bonuses and $12,000 in cost-of-living payments during the contract, Ford said.